Decoding Responsive Web Design: An Introduction for Beginners on its Meaning and Importance

-What does Responsive Web Design Mean??
+What does Responsive Web Design (RWD) Mean??

 Users are increasingly accessing the Internet from mobile devices.
 As a result, it is no longer enough for websites to look good on a desktop or laptop monitor (or even on a preselected Standard Display Size).